SYED-RAFI-NAQVI/Linear-Regression-Form-Scratch/readme.md

 where N is the number of points in the data set

-this step finds the mean square error of the intial line.
+this step finds the Mean Square Error of the intial line.